deep-foundation/dev/readme.md

 ### Preparation

+Make sure you have virtual machine or server that is connected to the internet.
+Then if you would like to use a domain name please make sure DNS server of this domain configurated to point to the public API of your server.

 Make this ports port is accessable from the internet to a machine:

-HTTP port for cerbot to be able to authenticate the domain ownership
+* HTTP (80) port for cerbot to be able to authenticate the domain ownership.

-HTTP or HTTPS to make nginx work correctly and make the Deep itself accessable
+* HTTP (80) or HTTPS (443) to make nginx work correctly and make the Deep itself accessable.

-If `docker run hello-world` does not work without `sudo` try relogin or if it does not help then try to restart machine.

-**Continue only if `docker run hello-world` works without `sudo` and errors.**

-### Install

-Install and check docker
+#### Install docker
 ```sh
 sudo apt update
 sudo apt install -y git curl docker.io docker-compose